carbon-language/carbon-lang/docs/design/variadics.md

 evaluation, so for example if the pattern `(..., [:]x: auto)` matches some scrutinee value `s`, the expression `(..., [:]x)` should be equal to `s`.
-These are run-time semantics, so all types are known constants, and any pack components in the scrutinee value are scalar.
+These are run-time semantics, so all types are known constants, and any pack components in the scrutinee value are singular.

 There can be no more than one `...,` pattern in a tuple pattern.
 The N elements of the pattern before the `...,` expansion are matched with the first N elements